 DWN-009: Metal Man

-Metal Man's stage consists of a myriad of metallic menaces in the form of conveyor belts that can either hinder your speed or hasten you into a pit; dangerous toothed grinders whose chains are even dangerous to the touch; saw blades that can suddenly bore out of the ground; and clown robots that balance atop rolling gears.
+Metal Man's stage consists of a myriad of metallic menaces in the form of conveyor belts that can either hinder Mega Man's speed or hasten him into a pit; dangerous toothed grinders whose chains are even dangerous to the touch; saw blades that can suddenly bore out of the ground; and clown robots that balance atop rolling gears.

 Metal Man himself uses a conveyor belt in his boss room that he can change directions at will.
 He will stand on one side and throw three Metal Blades at a time.
 It should be noted he seems to be much less adept at using them than even Mega Man.
 He is weak against the Quick Boomerang (and later on, his own Metal Blade).